ZhukovOleksandr/postgresql/README.md

 This is Jenny, she has email eachup@gmail.com
 This is Lora, she has email tpicks@gmail.com

+ver1
 select concat('This is ', name, ', he has email ', mail) from users where gender = 'm' module-# union module-# select concat('This is ', name, ', she has email ', mail) from users where gender = 'f';

+ver2
+select concat('This is ', name, ',', case when gender = 'm' then ' he ' when gender = 'f' then ' she ' else ' ' end, 'has email ', mail) result from users;